-Epidemiology is the study of factors affecting health and illness in communities and populations.
-The master of public health (MPH) program in epidemiology is a non-thesis degree program that provides students with an understanding of the principles and practice of epidemiological research.
+Epidemiology is the study of the distribution and determinants of health and illness in communities and populations.
+The master of public health (MPH) in epidemiology is a course-based degree that provides students with an understanding of the principles and practice of epidemiology.

-The goal of this program is to prepare graduates with the skills and competencies to evaluate and participate in epidemiological research and to translate and apply this knowledge to the practice of public health.
+The goal of this program is to prepare graduates with the skills and competencies to participate in the epidemiological activities required to monitor population health and evaluate public health interventions.

 SPH 519 - Biostatistics I (*3)